ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

     -   If we only support one appearance for the menu-button, is `ghost` the appropriate one to support?
     -   Is there any concern that the button text will not align with the column header because of the padding between the edge of the button and the text within the button?
 -   If the menu is open in a cell, it needs to be closed when scrolling.
 However, the `focusedRecycleCallback()` doesn't provide the appropriate hook to do this today.
 The problem appears to be that the menu has focus when the menu button is open, which means the focus isn't actually in the cell view -- it's in the menu slotted into the cell view.
 We need to come up with a plan to address this.
--   Some issues need to be resolved with keyboard navigation + menu button column.
+-   There may be additional work to integrate this column with the table keyboard navigation work that is currently in progress.